RadValentin/CM3070-FP-Music-Recommendation/README.md

 2. Create a config file in `backend/.env` with DB login information, see `.env.example`

+3. Build the DB (see below)

-3. Install Django dependencies, check that everything is running:
+4. Install Django dependencies, check that everything is running:
 ```bash
 cd backend/
 pip install -r requirements.txt